unahouExosite/docs/rpc/README.md

 * `"id"` identifies the corresponding request call.
 * `"result"` is the return value for the procedure.
 Procedures without return values omit it entirely.

-If a particular call fails, the response message is still a list, but `"status"` for the response for that call is set to something besides "ok", and an `"error"` key is included:
+If a particular call fails, the response body is still a list, but `"status"` for the response for that call is set to something besides "ok", and an `"error"` key is included:

 ```
 [{"id": 0,